How To Market Assisted Living Effectively

 The average lead response time is 47 hours, but conversion rates drop by eight times after just five minutes.
 The longer you wait to respond to a lead, the less likely that lead is to convert.

 Our Contact Center works as a virtual arm of your sales team, responding to phone and digital leads within five minutes and boosting conversions.
-Our clients report an average of 35% increase in leads and a 20% increase in tours.
+In fact, our clients report an average of 35% increase in leads and a 20% increase in tours with the support of our Contact Center.
+By responding faster and more consistently, you can capture more opportunities, build stronger relationships from the very first touchpoint, and turn more prospects into move-ins.

 17. Measure and Analyze Your Results